iAbhishek91/optimus-automation/README.md

     > NOTE: .optimusrc.js file has the second priority in the list.

-  * **default inbuilt configuration** is the hard-coded default configuration file.
+  * **default configuration** is the hard-coded configuration file.
 These values are used in case they are not passed from CLI or .optimusrc.js.
-Structure of default inbuilt configuration file are same as .optimusrc.js.
+Structure of default-configuration file are same as .optimusrc.js.

     Refer [default configuration file](https://github.com/iAbhishek91/optimus-automation/blob/master/src/config/default.js).